llllvvuu/eulerbeats-genesis-midi/README.md

 # WIP - Need to finish rest of Ableton files

-These are MIDI/project file for remixing [Eulerbeats](https://eulerbeats.com/).
+These are MIDI/project files/sheet music for remixing [Eulerbeats](https://eulerbeats.com/).
 Everything is ripped from their on-chain(!!) audio generation code.

 Big thanks to the Eulerbeats team for creating a great project.
 Ape strong